 Place a medium oven-safe pan over medium-high heat and add 2 tsp. olive oil.
-Add zucchini and red onion to hot pan.
+Add zucchini, onion, and ¼ tsp. salt to hot pan.
 Stir often until lightly browned and tender, 3-5 minutes.

-Add spinach, ¼ tsp. salt, and a pinch of pepper and cook until spinach is wilted, 1 minute.
+Add spinach and a pinch of pepper.
+Stir until spinach is wilted, 1 minute.

 Transfer vegetables to a plate.
 Keep pan over medium-high heat.